webcompat/webcompat.com/CONTRIBUTING.md

 The discussion might lead to modify or abandon this specific pull request.
 This is the place where you can have a code review.

 After all that, if you'd like, you can send a pull request to add your name to our humans.txt file.

+For product and design contributions, check out the [Design Repo](https://github.com/webcompat/design)

 ## Coding Style